Last updated July 3, 2024.

 Increase BDNF With the Right Diet

-If you want to optimize your BDNF levels, avoid the typical Western (aka the standard American) diet.
+If you want to optimize your BDNF levels, avoid the typical standard American diet which is high in sugar and saturated fat, both of which decrease BDNF.

 Instead, follow a Mediterranean diet.